burnsoftnet/BurnSoft.Applications.MGC/README.md

 # BurnSoft.Applications.MGC

 This library was created to perform the main database function that the [My Gun Collection](https://github.com/burnsoftnet/MyGunCollection) Application.
-This application was seperated from the project to be added the the site nuget package so we can also use this in the [My Loaders Log(https://github.com/burnsoftnet/MyLoadersLog)] and any other related program.
+This application was seperated from the project to be added to the site nuget package so we can also use this in the [My Loaders Log(https://github.com/burnsoftnet/MyLoadersLog)] and any other related program.

 ## Resources